craigfay/brain_forest/markdown/Road To Reality Chapter 13 - Symmetry Groups.md

 *Here we should imagine that the effect of transformations is not to distort space, but to adjust the bases that we use to measure them!*

-The **orthogonal group** is the group of linear transformations in $n$ dimensions that that preserve a given positive-definite $g$.
+The **orthogonal group** is the group of linear transformations in $n$ dimensions that preserve a given positive-definite $g$.
 Preserving $g$ means that an orthogonal transformation has to satisfy:

 $$
 {g_{ab}} {{T^{a}}_{c}} {{T^{b}}_{d}} = g_{cd}